aamiral1/suribot/README.md

 # 🧠 RAG Chatbot System for Suri Marketing (In Progress)

-This project is a **production-style Retrieval-Augmented Generation (RAG) system** built for Suri Marketing.
+This project is a **production-style Retrieval-Augmented Generation (RAG) system** built for [Suri Marketing](http://surimarketing.co.uk/).

 It includes:

 - A **customer-facing chatbot interface** embedded into a website
-- An **admin dashboard** for managing knowledge ingestion and monitoring
+- An **admin dashboard** for managing knowledge ingestion and monitoring the chatbot
-- A backend pipeline that ingests, processes, and serves knowledge to the chatbot
+- A **backend pipeline** that ingests, processes, and serves knowledge to the chatbot

 🚧 **Status: Work in Progress**